zxjzxj9/SimpleQMC/README.md

 To create a series of Quantum Monte Carlo programs.
 The programs are for demonstration only.

 ## How to build:
+1. Install vcpkg, see the vcpkg [official repo](https://github.com/microsoft/vcpkg).
+2. Using cmake and make to build the executables.
 ```bash
 make build
 cd build